-The AD7891 can be put into power save or standby mode by using the STANDBY pin or the SWSTBY bit of the control register.
-Normal operation of the AD7891 takes place when the STANDBY input is at a Logic 1 and the SWSTBY bit is at a Logic 0.
-When the STANDBY pin is brought low or a 1 is written to the SWSTBY bit, the part goes into its standby mode of operation, reducing its power consumption to typically 75 $\mu$ W.
+The AD7891 can be put into power save or standby mode by use of the $\overline{STANDBY}$ pin or the SWSTBY bit of the control register.
+Normal operation of the AD7891 takes place when the $\overline{STANDBY}$ input is at a logic one and the SWSTBY bit is at a logic zero.
+When the $\overline{STANDBY}$ pin is brought low or a one is written to the SWSTBY bit, then the part goes into its standby mode of operation, which reduces its power consumption to typically 75 $\mu$ W.

-The AD7891 is returned to normal operation when the STANDBY input is at a Logic 1 and the SWSTBY bit is a Logic 0.
-The wake-up time of the AD7891 is normally determined by the amount of time required to charge the 0.1 $\mu$ F capacitor between the REF OUT/REF IN pin and REF GND.
-If the internal reference is being used as the reference source, this capacitor is charged via a nominal 2 k $\Omega$ resistor.
+The AD7891 is returned to normal operation when the $\overline{STANDBY}$ input is at a logic 1 and the SWSTBY bit is a logic zero.
+The wake-up time of the AD7891 is normally determined by the amount of time required to charge the 0.1 $\mu F$ capacitor between the REF OUT/REF IN pin and REFGND.
+If the internal reference is being used as the reference source, then this capacitor is charged via a nominal 2 $k\Omega$ resistor.
 Assuming 10 time constants to charge the capacitor to 12-bit accuracy, this implies a wake-up time of 2 ms.

-If an external reference is used, this must be taken into account when working out how long it will take to charge the capacitor.
-If the external reference has remained at 2.5 V during the time the AD7891 was in standby mode, the capacitor will already be charged when the part is taken out of standby mode.
-Therefore, the wake-up time is now the time required for the internal circuitry of the AD7891 to settle to 12-bit accuracy.
-This typically takes 5 $\mu$ s.
+If an external reference is used, then this will have to be taken into account when working out how long it will take to charge the capacitor.
+If the external reference has remained at 2.5 V during the time the AD7891 was in standby mode, then the capacitor will already be charged when the part is taken out of standby mode.
+Thus the wake-up time is now the time required for the internal circuitry of the AD7891 to settle to 12-bit accuracy.
+This typically takes 5 $\mu s$ .
 If the external reference was also put into standby then the wake-up time of the reference, combined with the amount of time taken to recharge the reference capacitor from the external reference, determines how much time must elapse before conversions can begin again.